Share this

 Do architects charge for an initial consultation?

-How much do architects charge?
+How much do architects charge in the UK?

 How much does an architect cost for an extension?